weihao/bungeecord-prometheus-exporter/README.md

 A **Bungee plugin** which exports network stats for Prometheus.

+> If you don't run a network proxy, you might also be interested in [Prometheus Exporter](https://github.com/sladkoff/minecraft-prometheus-exporter) for a `single server` metrics!

 ## Why Bungeecord Prometheus Exporter?
 - monitor your server infrastructure
 - track your players, events, and servers